Abdulmajid Dostiev

-Biography
+Early life

 Born in Bokhtar District in 1946, Dostiev served in the Soviet Army from 1966 until 1968 before pursuing a career in agriculture.
 Dostiev worked on a kolkhoz (communal farm) and went on to study entomology at the Agricultural University of Tajikistan, graduating in 1974.
 In 1977 he became the chief agronomist at the Qurghonteppa Department of Agriculture, and in 1980 he became head of that department.

+Political career

 In 1992, as the Soviet Union collapsed, Dostiev joined the Sitodi Melli armed militia of the Popular Front, becoming secretary of the regional executive committee, and in November of that year was appointed to the Tajik Supreme Soviet as first deputy.
 The next year he founded the People's Party of Tajikistan (now the People's Democratic Party of Tajikistan), serving as chair until 1998.

 In 1995 he was elected to the Supreme Assembly (Majlisi Oli), and in 1996 he was appointed deputy chair of the assembly, a position he held for four years.
 He also served as deputy of the Commission for National Reconciliation in 1997.
 In 2000, he was elected to the assembly's lower chamber, where he served as deputy parliamentary chair.

+Diplomatic career

-Since December 2006, he has been the Ambassador Extraordinary and Plenipotentiary of the Republic of Tajikistan to the Russian Federation.
+In December 2006, he was appointed as the Ambassador Extraordinary and Plenipotentiary of the Republic of Tajikistan to the Russian Federation and concurrently to Ukraine.

+Post-diplomatic career

+In 2021, he proposed to rename Iskanderkul to Kuli Rahmon or Rakhmonkul, after President Emomali Rahmon, in order for "the name of the aggressor and villain, Alexander the Great, will disappear from the map of our beloved homeland".

+Personal life

+He speaks Tajik, Russian, and Uzbek.
+He is married with five children and grandchildren.